 To all the fans of Hallyu or the Korean wave, South Korea is known as the land of our Favorite K-Pop idols and K-drama Oppas/Unnies.
 But did you know that Korea has an interesting history and culture that most of us didn’t know?

-During our 7 days tour in Seoul, Busan and Gyeongju, i discovered alot of amazing facts and history about the South Korean culture.
+During our 7 days tour in Seoul, Busan and Gyeongju, I discovered lots of amazing facts and history about the South Korean culture.

 If you are planning to go to South Korea, don’t miss a chance to visit these educational places to get to know more about South Korea.